Silvester949/tourism-react-native-app-/README.md

 ## Libraries
----

 This project includes the following libraries:

-Plop: A micro-generator framework that makes it easy for you to create custom generator templates to be used with the plop command-line tool.
+* [Plop](https://plopjs.com/): A micro-generator framework that makes it easy for you to create custom generator templates to be used with the plop command-line tool.

-Jest: A JavaScript testing library that allows you to write unit tests for your applications.
+* [Jest](https://jestjs.io/): A JavaScript testing library that allows you to write unit tests for your applications.

 ## Testing
----

 To run the tests for this project, use the following command:

 `yarn test`

 ## Generating Components and Pages
----

 To generate components and pages using Plop, use the following command: